Nomad Migration & Eagle Hunting Trek: Mongolia

 Expedition Plan

-This route was pioneered by Whistling Arrow in 2017 and travels through a remote region of western Mongolia that requires a reasonable degree of flexibility and self-reliance from the team.
+This route was pioneered ten years ago now, and journeys through a remote region of western Mongolia that requires a degree of flexibility and self-reliance from the team.
 The following is only the outline daily plan.

 Fly to Ulan Bator (IATA: ULN).
 Transfer to our comfortable hotel near Sukhbaatar Square.
 Enjoy an introductory team dinner and drinks.

 Catch the morning flight back to Ulan Bator.
-Transfer to our hotel and enjoy a final team dinner on a verandah overlooking the Chojin Lama Temple.
+Transfer to our hotel and enjoy a final team dinner at my favourite restaurant overlooking the Chojin Lama Temple.
+There will also be time for a little cashmere shopping!

 Transfer to the airport and fly home.
-Hope to see you again next time.
+Big hugs all around and hope to see you again next time.

 Expedition Location